psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

     sent outside of the PAR request, except for `request_uri` and `client_id`
  6. shall reject pushed authorization requests without client authentication
- 7. shall support the `scope` parameter to convey the authorizations clients want to obtain; if the `scope` parameter is not expressive enough to represent those authorizations appropriately, the authorization server shall support the `authorization_details` parameter according to [@I-D.ietf-oauth-rar] for this purpose.
+ 7. shall support the `authorization_details` parameter according to [@I-D.ietf-oauth-rar] to convey the authorization clients want to obtain if the `scope` parameter is not expressive enough for that purpose
  8. shall support confidential clients as defined in [@!RFC6749]
  9. shall only issue sender-constrained access tokens using Mutual TLS as described in [@!RFC8705]